UDST/orca/docs/core.rst

     KeyError: 'y'

-In order to get the injectables to be set for a controlled term you can use the :py:func:`~orca.injectables` context manager to set the injectables:
+In order to get the injectables to be set for a controlled term you can use the :py:func:`~orca.orca.injectables` context manager to set the injectables:

 .. code-block:: python